sarg3nt/certified-kubernetes-administrator/05 Application Lifecycle Management/Secrets.md

 From a file:

 `kubectl create secret app-secret --from-file=secret-file.properties`
-The key will be the file name and the value will be the base64 encoded file
+The key will be the file name and the value will be the base64 encoded file.

 ## Declaratively

-Values in the data field must be base64 encoded, values in the stringData filed do not.
+Values in the data field must be base64 encoded, values in the stringData field do not.
 On Linux use base64 to encode values:
 `echo -n 'root' | base64`
 Results: `cm9vdA==`